Ganymede-Bio/website-docusaurus/docs/functions/bq_to_excel.md

 ## BQToSpreadsheetOperator

-Function to write data lake table to spreadsheet
+Write contents of table from Ganymede data lake to spreadsheet

 **Arguments**: